 If more than one person petitions the court for guardianship of a minor, each petitioner will be investigated to determine their suitability.
 If a parent is contesting the guardianship, the court may order Probate Court Services to conduct a full investigation of all parties.
 The court may also order the Social Services Agency to conduct an investigation into the appropriateness of a parent having custody of the child.
 Reports of these investigations are provided to the court for the judicial officer's consideration.

 The guardianship will generally remain in effect until the minor reaches the age of (18).
 At any time, a parent may file a petition to terminate the guardianship.
 The court will order an investigation at that time.
 The guardian and the parents may agree to mutually terminate the guardianship but the court must legally make the order for termination.
-The guardian may wish to terminate their responsibility for the minor but there must be an appropriate adult to take over the care and custody of the minor or the may go into protective custody.
+The guardian may wish to terminate their responsibility for the minor but there must be an appropriate adult to take over the care and custody of the minor or they may go into protective custody.
 If the minor is adopted, the guardianship will terminate.

 A conservatorship is a legal determination by the court placing the interest of a vulnerable adult in the care and protection of another.